 In this article, we'll discuss perceptual mapping – a simple, visual tool that you can use to understand how your customers view your product or service, compared with your competitors' offerings.

 Perceptual mapping*, also known as positioning mapping, helps you analyze visually how your target market perceives your product or service.

 For example, imagine that your organization sells breakfast cereal.
-You want to know how customers perceive your cereal, and how they see your competitors' cereal; and you think that healthiness and and a feeling of fun are dimensions that your customers use to make their purchase decision.
+You want to know how customers perceive your cereal, and how they see your competitors' cereal.
+You think that healthiness and a feeling of fun are dimensions that your customers use to make their purchase decision.

 To explore this, you would label the left side of the X-axis "unhealthy" and the right side "healthy."
 You would then label the top of the Y-axis "fun" and the bottom "boring."
 You would plot your cereal, along with your competitors' cereals, on the graph, according to what your customers say....